GuitarML/SmartGuitarPedal/README.md

 https://github.com/keyth72/pedalnet

 Model training is done using PyTorch on pre recorded .wav samples.
 More info in the above repository.
+Feel free to create a pull request to add your own trained models to this repository.

 ## Initial Setup